Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/Governance Circle.md

 ### Will
 - To sense into the networks values and wishes

-- An implementation plan for the organization including:
-	- Work with the [[General Circle]] to audit the existing team structure and co-develop department circles with review structures.
-	- Work with the General Circle to identify the team members to implement the plan and propose a timeline for the implementation.
+- Work with the [[General Circle]] to identify the team members to implement a distributed governance implementation plan and timelines.